 Lotus and water lily are quite similar in uses.
 They are the best in

-Sangrahika (absorbent, useful in chronic diarrhea, IBS, colitis) and Raktapitta (Bleeding disorders such as Ulcerative colitis, nasal bleeding, menorrhagia).
+Sangrahika (absorbent, useful in chronic diarrhoea, IBS, colitis) and Raktapitta (Bleeding disorders such as Ulcerative colitis, nasal bleeding, menorrhagia).
 To re-frame the above sentence,

 Among the herbs that are useful as absorbent and in bleeding disorders, lotus and water lily are the best.